superbrothers/kubernetes-docs/kubectl_apply_edit-last-applied.md

       --profile-output string          Name of the file to write the profile to (default "profile.pprof") --request-timeout string         The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A value of zero means don't timeout requests. (default "0")
   -s, --server string                  The address and port of the Kubernetes API server
+      --tls-server-name string         Server name to use for server certificate validation.
+If it is not provided, the hostname used to contact the server is used
       --token string                   Bearer token for authentication to the API server --user string                    The name of the kubeconfig user to use --username string                Username for basic authentication to the API server